 We accept donations of used computers at our Grand Rapids office during store hours.

 We accept donations of the following equipment:

-- Desktop and Laptop Computers with Core 2 Duo or faster processors
+- Desktop and Laptop Computers with acceptable system processors (contact us for details)

 - LCD screens

 - Computer speakers

 - CRT monitors